Troopers report more than 400 collisions since snow blew in

 Multiple wrecks were reported Tuesday as slippery driving conditions met morning commuters.

 From Monday night to 6 a.m.
-Tuesday, North Carolina State Highway Patrol sergeant Christopher Knox said troopers responded to at least 498 calls for service - 400 were collisions.
+Tuesday, North Carolina State Highway Patrol Sgt.
+Christopher Knox said troopers responded to at least 498 calls for service - 400 were collisions.

 Problem roads